THE GIFT OF SURRENDER

 Everyone was lined up in rows of three.
 Nina, Rita and I were last in the line.
 We were very sleepy and tired and had made up our master plan of running back to the Ashram and sleeping as soon as this Nagar – Sankirtan takes off.

 People started to sing Bhajans and as the tempo increased so did the energy.
 Everyone started moving forward.
-The three of us looked at each other and as the group moved forward, we were as per our plan, going to move backwards and complete our night’s sleep.
+The three of us looked at each other and as the group moved forward, we were as per our plan, going to move backward and complete our night’s sleep.
 We were extremely excited to run away from this odd gathering.

 As soon as the whole group moved forward we turned around and headed back towards the venue but there we saw Guruji, right behind us dancing his way towards the group.